 Also, you need to understand in the beginning it is going to be a temporary stay abroad, after which you will move to Germany, or you are planning to reside in another country on a long-term basis.

-In this case of permanent work from abroad, German labor laws will be no longer applicable.
+In this case of permanent work from abroad, German labor laws will no longer apply.

 Many German companies will prefer to change employment terms to the independent contractor agreement.
 The worker will become a freelancer and is no longer an employee.